Parsifal-M/codebrewblog/content/blog/opa-eng-plugin/opa-eng-plugin.md

 - Plugin 1: "Ok, Peter can delete a component"

 You can also find some high level design documents here in the Github Repo: [OPA Plugin Design](https://github.com/Parsifal-M/backstage-opa-plugins/tree/main/docs) and of course the [README](https://github.com/Parsifal-M/backstage-opa-plugins?tab=readme-ov-file#welcome-to-the-opa-plugins-repository-for-backstage)

+## How easy is it to set up?

+It's quite easy to set up, you can find the instructions in the README of the plugin here: [plugin-permission-backend-module-opa-wrapper](https://github.com/Parsifal-M/backstage-opa-plugins/blob/main/plugins/permission-backend-module-opa-wrapper/README.md).
+If you are on the "new" backend for Backstage its just a simple import.

+But instructions for both the "old" and "new" backends are provided in the README.

+## Conclusion

+The goal of this post was to introduce you to the idea of using OPA with Backstage for authorization.
+In part 2 we will go through some examples with OPA policies and how you can use them in Backstage, and also go into a bit more detail on what is going on under the hood.